sci4ga/TsuroBot/README.md

 sudo pip3 install opencv-contrib-python

-# enable the camera and the I2C interface
+# enable the camera and the I2C interface and SPI
 sudo raspi-config

 # NOTES